IS492-SP26/team-project-ai-streamer/README.md

 3. Real-Time Monitoring and Intervention
 Provide visibility into risk scores and system decisions, and allow human operators to intervene when necessary.

-### Definition of Success

-- The agent maintains a consistent persona
-- High-risk prompts are detected and mediated
-- Human operators retain meaningful oversight
-- Audience engagement is preserved without policy violations

 ## 📊 Competitive Landscape